lolalola98/Portfolio/README.md

 Idea to product

 ### Follow more of my works in my account ig
-If you want to collaborate with me here are my contact
+If you want to collaborate with me here are my contacts